Angkur-tech/PRODIGY_WD_01/README.md

 Clone the repository, add your preferred images (replace the hero section image as needed), and update contact information to deploy the page for any Assam-themed restaurant or food service.

-**Customization Ideas**:

-- Expand menu details with dynamic cards or gallery
-- Integrate a real booking/order backend (such as form handlers or APIs)
-- Add testimonial or review sections for enhanced engagement

-This landing page is an ideal starting point for restaurant web projects, combining modern design trends with local cultural storytelling and interactive UX elements.